microsoft/FluidFramework/experimental/dds/tree2/docs/README.md

 # Shared Tree

+SharedTree is a distributed data structure in the Fluid Framework.
+A description of its planned features are outlined in the [roadmap](./roadmap.md).

-List of documents (to be organized into appropriate sections at a later time):
+List of technical/design documents (to be organized into appropriate sections at a later time):

 - [Cell Model of Collaborative Editing](./main/cell-model-of-collaborative-editing.md)
 - [Data Model](./main/data-model.md)